zpervan/BlockJump/README.md

 ## BlockJump ##

-A simple jump-and-run platformer game.
+A simple jump-and-run platform game.
 Also includes a map editor for creating custom maps.

 Current state of the game:
 ![](.github/assets/game_preview.gif)